facebook/react/docs/docs/tutorial.md

 </html>
 ```

 For the remainder of this tutorial, we'll be writing our JavaScript code in this script tag.
+Follow your progress by opening your index.html file in your browser after each addition.

 > Note:
 >